cns-netadmin/white-cabinet/README.md

 ### Sidebar (list of banners)

-There are List of banners and "link" at the sidebar.
+There are List of banners and "Links" at the sidebar.

 Banners are automatically created for latest posts in the directory specified by parameter `sidebar_url`.
 <br>Parameter `sidebar_maxnum` define the maximum number of banners at sidebar.

-Ex. banners are automatically created for latest 10 posts in the directory "/post":
+Ex. banners are automatically created for latest 10 posts in the directory `/post`:
 ```config.toml
 [Params]
 ...